davism7/davism7/README.md

 ###

-<p align="left">I'm an undergraduate student at Cal Poly SLO studying Computer Science with a minor in Entrepreneurship, graduating in Spring 2026.
-I'm interested in opportunities that help me grow both technically and professionally while deepening my focus on data and machine learning.
-I enjoy applying data-driven and machine learning approaches to uncover patterns and insights that support more informed business decisions, and I'm eager to expand these skills in a professional setting.</p>
+<p align="left">I'm a Computer Science undergraduate at Cal Poly SLO, concentrating in Data Engineering and graduating in Spring 2026.
+My focus is on data and machine learning, with a strong interest in building systems that turn complex data into meaningful insights.
+I'm actively seeking opportunities to apply my skills in industry projects while continuing to grow both technically and professionally.</p>

 ###